 No one knows this better than the Turks themselves.
 As Killa Hakan says:

 “We are the shops, we are the fame, we are the water, we are the earth, we are the streets.
 Kreuzberg is us.
-And Kreuzberg wants us.
+Kreuzberg wants us.
 We are the stones and the sand.
-We know where we are from.
-We knew how it was.
-We know how we grew up.
+We know where we come from.
+We knew how it was back in the day.
 We know how Kreuzberg got to be the place it is today.
 We are witnesses.
 Kreuzberg and us are in it together.
 You can’t separate us.
 Of course, many people have moved here and they are building things and want to do new things.
 Rents are going up, blah, blah.
-Yeah.
-And if we are no longer here then Kreuzberg isn’t what it is.
-Then the shops aren’t here any more.
-Then the parents aren’t here.
-The people no longer here.
-But now, for the time being, Kreuzberg is still a small Istanbul.”
+But if we are no longer here then Kreuzberg won’t be what it was.
+When the shops aren’t here, when our parents aren’t here.
+For the time being, Kreuzberg is still a small Istanbul.”

-Around five years ago the 36 Boys camee out with a clothing line collection in connection with a Berlin fashion school, which was presented at former 36 Boy and now star chef, Tim Raue’s chic Asian restaurant.
+Around five years ago the 36 Boys came out with a clothing line collection in connection with a Berlin fashion school, which was presented at former 36 Boy and now star chef, Tim Raue’s chic Asian restaurant, MA.
 In many regards, the story of the 36 Boys is a success story of a handful of mainly Turkish immigrant youths from the street who made it in German society beating all the odds.

-“We thought we could take our old gang name and turn it into hip-hop clothes and sport clothing,” says Sinan.
-“In the hip hop area I know a lot of people, Muci knows a lot of people in the sport area.
+“We thought we could take our old gang name and turn it into hip-hop and sport clothing,” says Sinan.
+“In the hip hop field I know a lot of people, Muci knows a lot of people in the sports field.
 People said, work together.
 In 2005 I patented the line with my brother.
 We have had the shop since 2007.”

 Neco Çelik is an ex-36 Boy, now respected film and theater director, who still lives in Kreuzberg, on the same street he grew up on as a kid.
 He sees the changes that have been taking place in Kreuzberg – from working class ghetto and cradle of Turkish hip-hop to tourist hot-spot – positively.

 “It’s become more cultivated,” he says.
 “We are not alone anymore.
-Now one can communicate.
+Now we can communicate.
 Before there was no communication.
 With whom?
 We didn’t speak German.
-Now we have high-level intellectuals as well as working-class.
+Now we have high-level intellectuals as well as working-class people.
 Everyone comes to Kreuzberg.
 People who would never have dared in the past.
 We inspire each other mutually.”